CpanelInc/ea-podman/README.md

 As such no additional arguments are needed, simply `ea-podman install <PKG>`.

+* You can however pass additional start up args like `-e` and `-v`
+   * Some start up args are handled by ea-podman and will error out if used.

 ## How to use `ea-podman` to manage an arbitrary image like we do an EA4 container based package

 **Note**: It recommended that you only use images you trust.
 For example, from docker hub it is best to only use images from a “Verified Publisher” and/or only “Official Images”.